abdnh/anki-rename-media/README.md

 Currently the add-on supports renaming media in a given field to names stored in another field.
 See [config.md](src/config.md) for available options, which can be set from Tools > Add-ons > Config.

+The add-on can be accessed from the _Edit > Rename Media_ menu item in the browser.
+This processes all selected notes, renaming media references in the configured field.
+Currently the add-on doesn't actually rename the files, but duplicates them under new names so that it doesn't have to update all their references in your collection.
+This may change in a future version.

-Different renaming options will probably be supported in the future.
+Different renaming options might be supported in the future.

 ## Changelog